lobradov/jekyll-now/_posts/2018-01-09-FOSS-Firmware-comparison-getting-firmware.md

 tags:
 ---

-In previous post, I wrote about different OpenSource firmware options for ESP8266 devices and main differences between them.

-In this post I'd like to share some of my experiences getting and flashing one of the precompiled firmware options and will also explore a process of building your own firmware.
+I'd like to share some of my experiences getting and flashing one of the precompiled firmware options and will also explore a process of building your own firmware to better suit your needs.

 # Getting firmware for your board